allison-godfrey/allison-godfrey.github.io/_projects/2020-04-21-housing-predictions.md

 #### Project Description

-The <a href="https://github.com/allison-godfrey/w207-final-group-project/blob/master/W207_Predict_Property_Sale_Price.ipynb">House Price Prediction</a>competition using Advanced Regression Techniquesis is based on the <a href="http://jse.amstat.org/v19n3/decock.pdf">Ames Housing Dataset</a>.
+The <a href="https://github.com/allison-godfrey/w207-final-group-project/blob/master/W207_Predict_Property_Sale_Price.ipynb">House Price Prediction</a> Kaggle competition is based on the <a href="http://jse.amstat.org/v19n3/decock.pdf">Ames Housing Dataset</a>.
 The goal of this project is to predict sale price of homes on the given training and test data sets containing 90 features of each home.
-In this <a href="https://github.com/allison-godfrey/w207-final-group-project/blob/master/W207_Predict_Property_Sale_Price.ipynb">Notebook</a>, my team and I used machine learning approaches to try to most accurately predict home price based on relevant features.
-Our approach to this problem will be first to explore the data through our EDA which will help us to extract the most relevant features.
-Then, we will apply different machine learning models with various regularization strengths to assess the accuracies, evaluate and compare the errors, update the models and features as needed and choose the best model accordingly.
+In this <a href="https://github.com/allison-godfrey/w207-final-group-project/blob/master/W207_Predict_Property_Sale_Price.ipynb">Final Notebook</a>, my team and I used machine learning approaches to try to most accurately predict home price based on relevant features.
+Our approach to this problem was first to explore the data through EDA which helped us to extract the most relevant features for our models.
+Then, we applied different machine learning models with various regularization strengths and blending weights and assess the accuracies, evaluate and compare the errors, update the models and features, and choose the best model accordingly.

 The main components of the notebook are: